Solving a Murder

 It really wasn't rocket science.

 Besides the clothing, he'd kept the keys to the taxi which was parked at the all night gas station nearby was

-The big News was that the owner of the building, the guy who'd given Slugs the job, was actually his father.
+The big News was that the owner of the building, the guy who'd given Slugs the job, turned out to

 Slugs was the product of a quickie between Mr. --- and a whore on John's Lane.